helpsterTee/usb-canary/README.md

 USB Canary is a Linux and OSX tool that uses psutil to monitor USB devices either around the clock, or just while your computer is locked.
-It can be configured to send you an SMS via the Twilio API, or notify a Slack channel with it's inbuilt Slack bot.
+It can be configured to send you an SMS via the Twilio API, notify a Slack channel with it's inbuilt Slack bot, or send a push message through Pushover.

 ## Getting Started